flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 - **Timing**: Sony likely intended PS2 owners to buy their new product as a replacement of their current one, as this is more affordable for consumers (they can sell their old system).
 However, for some reason, Sony didn't have a software emulator prepared before release day, so they initially resorted to adding extra chips.
 Later on, as the software emulation progressed satisfactorily, they slowly removed these in further motherboard revisions.
   - To complement this, developer 'M4j0r' commented: "An interesting point might be that Sony developed the two hardware emulation revisions at the same time (EE/GS and GS only), I guess because some games run better depending on which you use." [@operating_system-psxplace].
-- **Costs**: The introductory price of the first revision of the console (_CECHA_, only in Japan and US) in 2006, which was PS2-compatible, was priced at $599.99 or ¥60,000 without taxes (£425 adjusted for 2020 inflation) [@io-launch_fun].
-The following model (_CECHC_, shipped in 2007 internationally) removed the Emotion Engine and RDRAM (shifting those tasks to software emulation) and launched in the UK with a £425 price tag (£603 in 2020 money).
+- **Costs**: The introductory price of the first revision of the console (_CECHA_, only in Japan and US) in 2006, which was PS2-compatible, was priced at $599.99 or ¥60,000 without taxes [@io-launch_fun].
+The following model (_CECHC_, shipped in 2007 internationally) removed the Emotion Engine and RDRAM (shifting those tasks to software emulation) and launched in the UK with a £425 price tag.
 Later in the same year, Sony released a new model (_CECHG_) without any PS2-related chip for £126 less [@io-price_cut].
-All this proves that backwards compatibility is, in the end, an expensive feature.
+All this proves that backwards compatibility is, in the end, an expensive add-on.
 - **Idling hardware and wasted power**: While Cell and RSX still take care of some tasks to recreate the original environment, these are minimal compared to their full potential.
 Combined with the fact CECHA models have a cumulative power consumption of 399 Watts [@io-psu], it does make you wonder if this design is worth the power consumption, let alone efficient (for comparison, CECHG's new power supply consumes 285 Watts).
   - I understand there are other factors involved in the reduction of power consumption, like the new revisions of Cell and RSX.
 However, I still believe the PS2's chipset plays an important role.
 - **Inflexibility**: The EE+GS chip is not re-programmable, which means the end result will always be the same, independently whether there are glitches or possible enhancements.
 Compare this to the PCSX2 emulator's graphic enhancements [@io-widescreen_hack] and its modding capabilities [@io-persona_mods], this show us that room for improvement is possible and appreciated.